Listen

 Potential climate case

-Milieudefensie, or Friends of the Earth Netherlands, said in January 2024 that ING isn’t living up to our responsibilities when it comes to climate change and that they may initiate legal proceedings against us if we do not comply with their request.
-We’ve now responded to them, outlining why we’re confident in our climate approach and our position on the points they raised in their letter.
-Here’s some more information.
+Milieudefensie, or Friends of the Earth Netherlands, said in January 2024 that ING isn’t living up to our responsibilities when it comes to climate change and that they may initiate legal proceedings against us if we do not comply with a series of demands detailed in a letter.
+We responded to them in February 2024, outlining why we’re confident in our climate approach and our position on the points they raised in their letter.

 FAQ